ninfo-py/ninfo/docs/pres.md

 - text: used for the cli tool
 - html: used for the web interface

-There are some other optional things plugins can do too!

 # Let's write a plugin for the Shodan API

 Shodan happens to have a nice python wrapper already.
 However, nInfo helps